stroxler/music-notes/progressions-in-A-L.md

     mentally trade IIm for V7sus, in which case the pattern is more obviously an embellished chromatic line.

+...
+In 'Just Friends' this comes out of nowhere (off of tonic), but it's also
+    common to see this coming out of a modulation to IV (which also means it's a fairly common end to a bridge).
+This is indeed exactly what happens in the second 4 bars of the 'What Is this Thing Called Love' bridge.

 Lm I7 Dm G7 C
 Im K7 Gm C7 F
 Km H7 Cm F7 J